asahi417/asahi417.github.io/_projects/wikiart_face.md

 Inspired by the largest human-face image set [CelebA](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html), we process all the portraits from WikiART with the pipeline described in Figure 2, that results in 6,095 images across various art movements.
-Table 1 shows the data size breakdown per each art movement and a few samples from some art movement in Figre.
+Following figures present samples from some art movements.

 <p align="center">
 <img src='/files/projects_wikiart/wikiart_face_ecole-de-paris.png' width='500' height='500'><br>